aljosephson/wb_covid/README.md

 # Socioeconomic impacts of COVID-19 in low income countries: Replication Code
 This README describes the directory structure & should enable users to replicate all tables and figures for work related to the World Bank LSMS and World Bank COVID phone surveys.
-For more information and to access these phone surveys, visit the World Bank Microdata Library.
-The relevant surveys are available under under the High-Frequency Phone Survey collection: http://bit.ly/microdata-hfps.
+For more information and to access these phone surveys, visit the World Bank Microdata Library (https://microdata.worldbank.org/index.php/home).
+The relevant surveys are available under under the High-Frequency Phone Survey collection (http://bit.ly/microdata-hfps).

 For more information contact: Anna Josephson and/or Jeffrey D. Michler.